onap/archived-vid/docs/instantiate.rst

 --------

-Using VID with A-La-Carte method means that the user needs to performed by himself the instantiation of each object  : service, VNF(s), VF module(s), network(s).
+Using VID with A-La-Carte method means that the user needs to performed by himself the instantiation of each object: service, VNF(s), VF module(s), network(s).

+VID serves as well as a front-end to "macro" orchestration model, where all the service model resources are deployed in a single SO API call.
+Macro orchestration model can be used to orchestrate service models, which contain PNFs and VNFs.

 ONAP to VIM interactions will occurs when instantiating/deleting VF module(s) or Network(s).
 In case of an Openstack VIM, Heat Stack(s) will